 It doesn't help that Other M (pre-credits, at least) ends on a couple of lame boss fights.
-The first is a boss that throws a Metroids at you simultaneously, all of which can grab you if you make one wrong move, and none of which can be damaged without forcing a dodge maneuver, hitting them with a charge shot, then going into first-person mode and hitting them with a missile without getting grabbed by another.
+The first is a boss that throws several Metroids at you simultaneously, all of which can grab you if you make one wrong move, and none of which can be damaged without forcing a dodge maneuver, hitting them with a charge shot, then going into first-person mode and hitting them with a missile without getting grabbed by another.
 The second is a forced first-person sequence in which you can see maybe 1/3 of the approach area, and hitting enemies requires locking onto an arbitrary point on their chest while they stand a foot away from your face.
 Both fights feel almost deliberately designed to expose the game's mechanical faults.

 There is, especially at first, a lot of novelty to playing a game with just the Wii Remote, and the controls in general were snappy and predictable.
 I had my concerns about the 8-way movement and viewpoint switching, but neither ended up being much of a problem.
 The level of polish and general production values are commendable -- at the very least, it's kind of crazy to see two hours of cutscenes in a Nintendo game.
 The fixed camera, while necessitated by the design of the game, worked surprisingly well, at least when I wasn't firing blindly at enemies behind it.